fjhuyan/huddle-prototype/README.md

-This is a super quick mini project I prototyped for an app idea I had to take as an opportunity to learn the basics of Kotlin as well as learning how to set up a Node.js backend server with a MySQL database backend.
+This is a super quick mini project I prototyped for an app idea I had to take as an opportunity to learn the basics of Flutter as well as learning how to set up a Node.js backend server with a MySQL database backend.
 I ended up really disliking the way Kotlin handles UI design with its "UI in Code" ideaology but I'm hoping to flesh